salemandreus/UpskillLinks/README.md

-Best resources to learn coding.
+Best resources I've found to learn coding.
 Some of these were great for fast upskilling, others go more in-depth for comprehensive learning goals - see review notes for brief summary of the teaching methodologies.

 ## Computer Science: